Monitoring

 Post-launch research became the brief for the next product.

-After GA I sat in on customer sessions across textiles, currency security, food & beverage, tire manufacturing, packaging, and pharma — writing each one up with a proposed design response.
+After GA I sat in on customer sessions across textiles, currency security, food & beverage, tire manufacturing, packaging, and pharma, writing each one up with a proposed design response.
 The pattern: the rebuild fixed delivery; the next frontier was meaning.

 "Set up a monitor for how something is biodegradable and what a material ends up degrading into."
-A customer's keyword query returned zero results for weeks — she didn't need a better report, she needed the system to write the query.
+A customer's keyword query returned zero results for weeks.
+She didn't need a better report, she needed the system to write the query.

 Seed of v2

-I proposed natural-language monitor setup in my session write-up — describe the goal, let the system configure keywords and tailor the report.
+I proposed natural-language monitor setup in my session write-up, describe the goal, let the system configure keywords and tailor the report.
 This became the founding interaction of Agentic Monitoring.

 "The summary reads the same every week when the underlying search barely changes.
-I only want what's new — like '3 new sources published this week.'"
+I only want what's new, like '3 new sources published this week.'"

 Shipped in v2